munificent/craftinginterpreters/book/inheritance.md

 the class of the current object.

 That's basically it.
 Except, of course, that we might *fail* to find the method.
-So we check for that too:
+So we check for that too.

 ^code super-no-method (2 before, 2 after)